 Simple, fun and completely free!

-Having lived in the same area for ten years, I know which streets near us go all out with the outdoor Christmas decs.
-It's like they're having a competition with their neighbours for the 'most flamboyantly decorated house in the street'.
+Having lived in the same area for ten years, I know which streets near us go all out with the outdoor Christmastide decs.
+It's like they're having a competition with their neighbours for the most flamboyantly decorated house in the street.

 I'm not complaining though.
 We spend a good hour wandering these festively-lit streets, oohing-and-arring at the twinkly lights and wondering how they managed to get a 12-foot blow-up Santa on the roof.

-If you have just moved following your separation, this is a great way to discover the neighbourhood too.
+If you have just moved following your separation, ensure to spend this quality time to discover the neighbourhood too.

-7. Make Christmas gift baskets for the needy
+7. Create the perfect Christmas gift baskets for the needy

-Again, don't miss the opportunity to chat to your kids about the world around us at Christmas.
-Yes, they might feel upset that mum and dad are not together this Christmas but some families will struggle to put food on the table, let alone buy one another gifts.
+If your budget can afford it, don't miss the opportunity to chat with your kids about how they can make a difference in the life of another family this Christmastime.
+Yes, they might feel upset that mum and dad are not together this Yule.
+But some families will struggle to put food on the table, let alone buy one for each other.

 8. Go to a pantomime or Christmas show

-I'm a sucker for a Christmas show.
+I'm a sucker for a Christmas-themed show.
 Especially a pantomime.

-Whether it's a big city feature or a school performance, book yourself and your kiddies tickets for some kind of live Christmas event as part of your new Christmas tradition list.
+Whether it's a big city feature or a school performance, book yourself and your kiddies tickets for some kind of live event as part of your new Christmas custom list.

 You could go all-out: Dress up and (if money allows) grab some Christmassy food before or after the show.
 Hot chocolate in the cooler climes or ice creams/snow cones if it's hot where you live.